 A chargeback is a reversal of payment issued by the bank or credit card company when a customer disputes a charge through their bank or credit card issuer (and not through Amazon Pay).
-A chargeback can occur when a customer has not received the items they purchased, has been charged multiple times for a single purchase, or is dissatisfied with the purchase and has not been able to resolve the matter with the merchant.
+They’re also known as "charge disputes" and “reversals”.
+A chargeback can occur for a variety of reasons, including when a customer has not received the items they purchased, has been charged multiple times for a single purchase, is dissatisfied with the purchase or when there’s an unauthorised use of the credit card.

 Amazon Pay chargeback notification emails give you details about each chargeback with the following information: